learn-co-curriculum/dsc-spark-dataframes/README.md

     'Column' object is not callable

-If we want data we can show using this boolean mask, we have to apply the `filter` method:
+If you want data you can show using this boolean mask, you have to apply the `filter` method:

 ```python